eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 - The PT votes influence the fork-choice weight but do not create separate forks.
 - The payload view informs subsequent committee votes, which usually align with the proposer.
-- Builders do not receive a proposer boost or explicit fork-choice weight.
+- In the current ePBS design[^12], builders receive a proposer boost.
+They don't explicitly create fork choice weight between different forks.
+Instead, they boost or "deboost" the current block by revealing or withholding it.

 ### Protocol-Enforced Proposer Commitments (PEPC)

-PEPC, a conceptual extension and generalization of PBS, introduces a more flexible and secure way for proposers (validators) to commit to the construction of blocks.
+Protocol-Enforced Proposer Commitments (PEPC), a conceptual extension and generalization of PBS, introduces a more flexible and secure way for proposers (validators) to commit to the construction of blocks.
 Unlike the existing MEV-Boost mechanism, which relies on out-of-protocol agreements between proposers and builders/relays, PEPC aims to enshrine these commitments within the Ethereum protocol itself, offering a trustless and permissionless infrastructure for these interactions[^10][^11].

 #### Benefits of PEPC

-The introduction of Protocol-Enforced Proposer Commitments (PEPC) into Ethereum's ecosystem carries both promising benefits and notable disadvantages, reflecting the complex balance between innovation, security, scalability, and usability.
+The introduction of PEPC into Ethereum's ecosystem carries both promising benefits and notable disadvantages, reflecting the complex balance between innovation, security, scalability, and usability.
 Here's a detailed look at these aspects:

 **Enhanced Security and Trustlessness:**